CodePushGo/website/src/content/blog/en/creating-and-deleting-update-channels-in-capacitor.md

 ### CodePushGo Core Functions

-CodePushGo simplifies managing update channels with features tailored for Capacitor projects.
+CodePushGo simplifies managing update channels with features tailored for React Native projects.
 Its channel system lets you target specific user groups with updates that suit their needs.
 On top of that, CodePushGo provides developers with tools to speed up deployment and improve workflows.

 ### Developer Tools